jimthoburn/picture-gallery/README.markdown

 ];
 ```

-5. Open a terminal, open your project folder and install dependencies:
+5. Open your project folder in a terminal and install dependencies:

 ```
-$ npm install
+npm install
 ```

-6. Generate gallery files and start the server
+6. Generate files and start the server

 ```
 npm start